tiefseezeitung/Text2Scene-3.2/README.md

 # Text2Scene-3.2
 Semeval task 8
 ***
 In order to get our programs running you will need to install Python (3.6+), Pytorch (1.5+) and Flair.
+If you want to run the programs that construct a corpus you will also need to install spaCy but as corpus files are already uploaded, you won't need it if you just want to train a model or predict something.

 In the folder 'Data' lays the original SpaceEval training and test data, which we use to train different models.
 We use [flair](https://github.com/flairNLP) to classify our text.